In blow to League, Italy's PM urges dismissal of junior minister

 Minutes before Conte’s announcement, Siri said he was innocent but added that he was ready to quit the executive if prosecutors did not quickly close his case after having heard him.

-Conte’s move to dismiss him could heighten tensions within the government, whose two coalition partners have shown divisions over many issues ahead of European Parliament elections on May 23-26 in which they will run with different allies.
+Conte’s move could heighten tensions within the government, whose two coalition partners have shown divisions over many issues ahead of European Parliament elections on May 23-26 in which they will run with different allies.

 Far-right leader Salvini wanted Siri to keep his role, while the co-ruling anti-establishment 5-Star Movement sought his resignation.